wandb/docs/docs/guides/registry/create_collection.md

 ## Collection types

 When you create a collection, you must select the type of artifacts that you can link to that collection.
 Each collection accepts one, and only one, type of artifact.
-The type of artifact that a collection can have is determined by the registry that that collection is in.
+The type of artifact that a collection can have is determined by the accepted types defined for that registry.
+You can configure the accepted types a registry allows in the registry settings.

+Limiting the types of artifacts that can be linked to a collection is to help ensure that artifacts types are not mixed.
+For example,  that model artifacts are not linked to the dataset registry.

 :::tip
 You specify the type of an artifact when you create that artifact.
 Note the `type` field in `wandb.Artifact()`: